 If you have been working as a Live-in Carer in the UK for some time, you will know that to do so you are required to have an Enhanced Disclosure and Barring Service (DBS) Certificate.
 Either completed by your employer/agency or one that is subscribed to the DBS Update Service.
-If you are new to the world of Health & Social Care, here is a helpful article to give you all the info you need about working as a live-in carer and the DBS certificate you’ll require.
+If you are new to the world of Health & Social Care or live in care, here is a helpful article to give you all the info you need about working as a domiciliary carer and the DBS certificate you’ll require.

 What is a DBS?